bbauska/W3Cx-2of5/README.md

 coordinates, the map file will return the Web page it should navigate to, to the browser.

-Read more about image maps [on wikipedia](https://en.wikipedia.org/wiki/Image_map).
+Read more about image maps <a href="https://en.wikipedia.org/wiki/Image_map">on wikipedia</a>.
 You might be inclined to assume an image map will only be used for an actual map.
 However, there are a lot more use cases for it.
-The [Atlas Magazine](http://www.atlasmagazine.com/win98r.html) is a good example.
+The <a href="http://www.atlasmagazine.com/win98r.html">Atlas Magazine</a> is a good example.

-Try this: Navigate to the [Atlas magazine](http://www.atlasmagazine.com/win98r.html) and explore the header image with a 'laughing budha' like image.
+Try this: Navigate to the <a href="http://www.atlasmagazine.com/win98r.html">Atlas magazine</a> and explore the header image with a 'laughing budha' like image.
 The image acts as a site navigator.
 Clicking on different parts of the image will bring you to different parts of the Web page.
-You can use image maps in many creative ways.
+You can use image maps in many creative ways.</p>

 <h4>The 'usemap' attribute</h4>